Ernst Ludwig Kirchner: Davos, 1917-1938

 In April 1917, Kirchner's close friend and mentor Botho Graef died.
 Kirchner decided to return to Davos for treatment.
-There he was under the care of Dr. Lucius Spengler, who forced Kirchner to adhere to strict rules and routine.
+There he was under the care of lung-specialist Dr. Lucius Spengler, who forced Kirchner to adhere to strict rules and routine.
 Kirchner deeply resented this and did everything in his power to deceive the doctor: "Spengler didn't know what to do with me, for my deception was totally alien to this excellent man's way of thinking".
 To avoid being under constant watch, Kirchner moved to the Reusch Hut on the Stafelalp in the summer of 1917.
+All this time, Erna Schilling had stayed in Berlin, looking after the apartment and studio and making sure that commercial and personal contacts in Germany were not neglected.
+Towards the end of August, Kirchner had a further visit from Henry van de Velde.

 Kirchner continued to experience depression, occasional pain and paralysis of his limbs but wrote in a more cheerful tone to Dr. Hagemann at the end of July: "I wish to remain in the world and for the world.
 The high mountains here will help me".
 The summer 1917 was very productive despite Kirchner's illness.
 He finished some important pieces during the two months, such as "View of the Church in Monstein" and "Rising Moon in the Stafelalp".
 Together with 11 woodcuts, these works marked the start of Kirchner's Alpine life.

-Kirchner was then admitted to The Bellevue Sanatorium, run by Ludwig Binswanger, in Kreuzlingen where he continued to produce paintings and woodcuts.
-In 1918, Kirchner was given a residence permit and he moved to "In den Lärchen" in Frauenkirch Davos, where he rented a room on the first floor and eventually the above rooms in 1919, which he decorated with furniture that he carved.
+Kirchner was admitted to The Bellevue Sanatorium, run by Ludwig Binswanger, in Kreuzlingen through the good office of Henry van de Velde, where he continued to produce paintings and woodcuts.
+In 1918, Kirchner was given a residence permit and he moved to "In den Lärchen" farm, above Längmatte in Davos, where he rented a room of the upper hut on the first floor and eventually the above rooms in 1919, which he decorated with furniture that he carved.
 He wrote of the house to Henry van de Velde: "I'm living in a beautiful old Grisons house with a kitchen that looks like Rembrandt's studio".
 Kirchner overcame his illness and, although he was still dependent on morphine, his doctor was slowly decreasing his doses.
 He also wrote "A Painter's Credo" where he states: "There is an intellectual guardianship over the world, it is man....
 This is the last judgement, before them you stand.....
 They help you when you work.
 You can thank them only through work.
 When you want to die, they sometimes appear to you.
 When you are completely empty and completely open, you belong to them".
 Erna Schilling, his life partner, visited him periodically in Frauenkirch, while also maintaining a residence in Berlin to take care of Kirchner's business there.